pjotrp/bioruby-alignment/doc/bio-alignment-design.md

     print codons.seq[0].to_aa
 ```

-in fact, because Sequence should be indexable we can write
+in fact, because Sequence is indexable we can write directly

 ```ruby
     print codons[0].to_aa        # 'M'